Skip to content

 4. Make an assumptive close

-After you’ve sowed the seed in your prospect’s mind that your product can be the answer to their problems, it’s time to take it to the next level.
+After you’ve sowed the seed in your prospect’s mind that your product can answer their problems, it’s time to take it to the next level.

 5. Do your admin